PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 ### Sequences

-MATLAB is all about matrices; Python's closest match is a *sequence*.
+MATLAB is all about matrices; Python's closest primary type match is a *sequence*.
 The sequence data type is a building block to what MATLAB calls vectors and arrays.
 For the moment we'll focus on Python's primary data types, and later we'll return to the topics of vectors and arrays.